ansible-network/resource_module_builder/README.md

                  -e collection_org=<collection_org> \
                  -e collection_name=<collection_name> \
                  -e resource=<resource> \
-                 site.yml
+                 run.yml
 ```

 - `rm_dest`: The directory in which the files and directories for the resource module and facts modules should be placed
 - `collection_org`: The organization of the collection
 - `collection_name`: The name of the collection
 - `resource`: The network resource targeted by the module
-- `docstring`: The path to the file that contains docstring
+- `docstring`: The path to the file that contains docstring (in YAML)
 - `network_os`: The value of network_os (defaults to `collection_name`)

 ### Docstrings